Therapeutic Plasma Exchange · Plasmapheresis · Scottsdale, Arizona

 This is the most important variable — and the one almost no clinic discloses publicly.

 A 100% plasma volume exchange for an average adult means removing and replacing roughly 2.5 to 3.5 liters of plasma.
-That's the clinical standard for meaningful clearance of inflammatory proteins, aging-related factors, and other plasma-borne burden.
+But the number that matters isn't the liter count — it's whether that count was derived from your body weight and hematocrit or picked off a shelf.

 A 5'9", 200-pound man has approximately 3.0 liters of plasma — calculated from his total blood volume and hematocrit.